ajsteinmetz/ajsteinmetz.github.io/_notes/far-field-dipole.md

 \mathbf r=z\hat{\mathbf z}, \qquad z\gg s.
 $$

-By symmetry, the field must point purely in the $$\hat{\mathbf z}$$ direction.
-So it is enough to compute the scalar axial component.
+By symmetry, the field must point purely in the $$\hat{\mathbf z}$$ direction.[^2] So it is enough to compute the scalar axial component.
 Using the exact superposition formula, we obtain

+[^2]: On the dipole axis there is no preferred transverse direction, so any $$x$$- or $$y$$-component would violate rotational symmetry about the $$z$$-axis.
+The field therefore must lie along $$\hat{\mathbf z}$$.

 $$
 E_{\parallel}(z)=\frac{1}{4\pi\varepsilon_0}q\left[\frac{1}{(z-\tfrac{s}{2})^2}-\frac{1}{(z+\tfrac{s}{2})^2}\right].
 $$

 This already shows the basic mechanism: the contributions from the two charges are nearly equal at large distance, but not exactly equal.
-That slight mismatch is what survives as the dipole field.
+That slight mismatch is what survives as the dipole field.[^3]

+[^3]: At large distance, each charge produces a field of order $$1/r^2$$.
+Because the charges are equal and opposite, those leading contributions cancel.
+The first nonvanishing remainder is smaller by one power of distance, giving the characteristic dipole scaling $$1/r^3$$.

 We put the two fractions over a common denominator, yielding